 It is important to dress professionally (students dressed too casually will not be admitted) and bring a resume (that includes their expected graduation date).
 Last year there were about 250 recruiters and alumni present.

-UCF also has Career Readiness Week from January 29th to February 2nd.
+UCF also has Career Readiness Week usually in January or February.
 The programs throughout these days will provide UCF students an opportunity to have their resume critiqued and to practice their interview skills with an employer.
 There are various workshops from Dress for Success to Prep for the Career Expo.
-Students can also register for an Interviewing Strategies Webinar on February 20th from 1-2 pm.
-There is also a Linked In Workshop for students on February 15th from 3-4 pm in room 121 of the Career Services building.
-On January 30th students can get a professional headshot done for the LinkedIn too.
+Students whould watch for an Interviewing Strategies Webinar.
+There is also a Linked In Workshop, as well as opportunities for students to get a professional headshot done for the LinkedIn too.
 You can see a complete list of the various workshops the Career Center offers here.

 Putting together an interview or new career wardrobes can get costly, but there are stores that provide students with discounts for just this sort of thing.
 Be sure to bring a student ID when shopping at Banana Republic, Charlotte Russe, J. Crew, Bauer, Topshop, and L.L.
 Bean, among others.
 This is one time that the usual casual attire they have grown so used to will need refining.
 Career services will help with this too.

 Students should also consider preparing different ways to show off their abilities and talents.
 A strong resume is obviously a good start and the campus career services will assist with that as well, but today, students are, depending on their major and field of interest, preparing online portfolios, making their own websites and videos to highlight their assets.

 Writing a strong cover letter and thank you note after an interview is one thing that hasn’t changed, and it is acceptable to email it.
 It is extremely important.
 There are multiple websites that can help students with this (or that career center again), but it definitely shouldn’t be overlooked.